drand808/PC-Life/Guide.md

 ### Note to Windows users

 You should install XAMPP in a folder without restricted write permissions.
 It is advised *against* installing the program in `C:\Program Files`, `C:\Program Files (x86)`, or any equivalent.
 Instead, we recommend the root directory of a drive, such as `C:\xampp` or `D:\xampp`.
 Your `C:\Users\{USER}\AppData\Local` folder may also be suitable.

+### Database

+Note that we have not provided instructions on how to set up the database.
+This process that would take a significant amount of time.

 [^1]: In Windows, the XAMPP Control Panel may throw an error when writing to files, even if your application is installed in a safe location.
 If this happens, re-launch the application as an administrator.